WHMIS - Glossary - A-G

 Exposure limit values – see Occupational exposure limit values.

-Extinguishing media – agents which can put out fires involving the product.
+Extinguishing media – agents which can put out fires.
 Common extinguishing agents are water, carbon dioxide, dry chemical, and "alcohol" foam.
-It is important to know which extinguishers can be used (suitable extinguishing media) so they can be made available at the worksite.
+It is important to know which extinguishers can be used on fires caused by the hazardous products in the workplace (suitable extinguishing media) so they can be made available at the worksite.
 It is also important to know which agents cannot be used (unsuitable extinguishing media) since an incorrect extinguisher may not work or may create a more hazardous situation.
 If several products are involved in a fire, an extinguisher effective for all of the products should be used.

-Eye irritation – hazardous products classified for Eye irritation, as part of the Serious eye damage/eye irritation hazard class, produce changes in the eye which are fully reversible within 21 days.
+Eye irritation – hazardous products classified for Eye irritation, as part of the Serious eye damage/eye irritation hazard class, produce changes in the eye after exposure of the eye to a substance or mixture which are fully reversible within an observation period of 21 days after exposure.
 Effects could include redness, itching or swelling.

-First-aid measures – the initial care that can be given by an untrained responder to a person who is experiencing symptoms of exposure to the product.
+First-aid measures – emergency care given immediately to a person who is experiencing symptoms of exposure to the product.

 Flammable (or flammability) limits – see Lower explosive limit (LEL) or Lower flammability limit (LFL) and Upper explosive limit (UEL) or Upper flammability limit (UFL).